chefdhenderson/Project-True-North/README.md

 directly into the `uploads` table (via the Supabase service role key, server-side only — never expose that key in the browser) using the same shape the Admin form uses.
 Every tab will pick it up automatically.

+## Troubleshooting: "Error: supabaseUrl is required" on Vercel

+This means the build ran without your Supabase environment variables.
+It almost always means one of two things:

+1. **The env vars aren't in Vercel yet.** Go to your project in Vercel → Settings → Environment Variables, and add both `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` (copy the values from Supabase → Settings → API).
+Make sure the **Production** environment checkbox is ticked for both.
+2. **They were added after the last build.** Adding env vars in Vercel does not automatically retrigger a deployment.
+Go to the Deployments tab and click **Redeploy** on the latest one (or push a new commit).

 ## Project structure